ZXArkin/Daikin-Bot/README.md

 Wanna invite this bot to your server?
 Use this link: https://discordapp.com/oauth2/authorize?&client_id=428549193590767627&scope=bot&permissions=-1

 # Support
-If you need help with this bot, join the support server: https://discord.io/zxluka (Official ZXByte's ZX Lounge Server).
+If you need help with this bot, join the support server: https://discord.io/Daikin (Daikin Server Official).

 # Final Notes
 I am not allowing anyone to self-host their own copy.
-If you really want to use ZXBot, then add it using the link above.
+If you really want to use Daikin, then add it using the link above.
 However, you can still use some code from here.